 While the Parthians in some ways were liberal in their varietal use of artistic and architectural styles, when it came to clothing, greater uniformity was the norm, at least among the ruling class.
 Coinciding with the empire’s height of power, by the end of the 1st century BCE, the belted tunic and trouser-suit became popular throughout the empire.
 Loose-fitted clothing with multiple horizontal pleats, sometimes in an exaggerated fashion, became the rave.
 Sporting lengthy mustaches, often with closely groomed beards, the personal appearance of Parthian nobles included a puffed hairstyle of moderate length secured with a headband.

 Knowing who the rulers were by their outfit would have been essential over a vast realm of varied faiths.
 Since choosing one belief over others would have caused rebellion, the diversity of religions within their realm accentuated the need for uniformity of dress by Parthian governors.
 While the good versus evil dualism of Zoroastrianism and its supreme god Ahura Mazda was widespread, the veneration of the elements—rivers, lakes, trees, the sea, and stones—were still revered in western Parthia.
 The Seleucids being Greeks, had their pantheon of gods, and though Babylonians still venerated the fertility gods Ishtar and Bel, an enclave of Jews in Mesopotamia worshipped Yahweh.
 Where sun and moon gods had been venerated at Hatra, Christians, east of the Tigris, gained footing toward the end of the Parthian period.
-What the Parthians themselves believed is impossible to know, but it is evident that as overlords they were tolerant of different beliefs—a key to their having ruled for five-hundred years.
+What the Parthians themselves believed is difficult to know, but it is evident that as overlords they were tolerant of different beliefs—a key to their having ruled for five-hundred years.

 Decline & Fall